Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation

 \subsection{AR guided microscopic ophthalmic surgery}

-Most intraoperative microscopic AR guidance systems [6], [17], [18] utilized an external optical tracker for microscope calibration, patient registration, and pose tracking.
-In these systems, preoperative surgical planning information was overlaid on the microscopic output video or eyepieces.
-However, these systems are not applicable to ophthalmic surgeries due to the soft tissue nature of the eyeball, which prevents the fixation of an optical reference frame on it.
+Many intraoperative microscopic AR guidance systems \cite{RN653}, \cite{RN662}, and \cite{RN666} have traditionally relied on external optical trackers for tasks like microscope calibration, patient registration, and pose tracking.
+These systems typically involve overlaying preoperative surgical planning information onto the output video of the microscope or the eyepieces.
+However, such approaches face incompatibility with ophthalmic surgeries, primarily due to the soft tissue nature of the eyeball, which makes it challenging to affix an optical reference frame to it.